AgentLoneStar007/SWIFTY/README.md

 ### 1: Install requirements
 #### 1.1: Install requirements using system-wide Python install
-This can be done via the PIP command, if you're using pip.
+This can be done via the pip command, if you're using the Pip package manager.
 If you're not, then you  probably skipped this part anyway.<br />
 Make sure you're in the directory of the cloned Git repository, then run either of the following commands, using whichever works.